 The Young Traveler’s Network series showcases candid interviews of young people worldwide and the inspiring stories of how they navigate their lives and travels.
 From studying abroad to becoming an ex-pat in some of the most remote corners of the world, these young travelers share their stories to educate, inspire, and empower others to take a travel risk or two.

-So today, meet Dave.
-An ambitious, intelligent, 23 year old whose made a living by traveling!
+Meet Dave.
+An ambitious, intelligent, 23-year-old who’s made a living by traveling!

 Hello, I am Dave Weatherall.
-A 23 year-old blogger, travel writer, social media influencer, SEO-focussed copywriter and social good advocate.
+A 23-year-old blogger, travel writer, social media influencer, SEO-focussed copywriter, and a social good advocate.

 What makes my millennial travel journey unique is that I left school when I was 17 to become an online entrepreneur and travel the world.

 I am the creator of That Travel Blog.
 I help young people explore alternative ways to work and travel, outside of the typical 9-to-5.
 My mission is to create unique and insightful content that caters to an audience of young, ambitious traveling entrepreneurs and those who aspire to be one.

 To get a peek inside a day in the life of Dave, I’m writing this on a train going from Warsaw to Krakow in Poland.
 My time on this train will be spent writing, replying to emails from clients back in the UK and thinking about additional ways I can monetize my blog!